d0ra1mon/d0raSpy/README.md

 ## How the scripts works

-- The script "spy.sh" scan,get public ip, intercept traffic of the network (max 200 Mb), and send the report via Telegram.
+- The script `spy.sh` scan,get public ip, intercept traffic of the network (max 200 Mb), and send the report via Telegram.
 This script is permanent and should be placed inside crontab.
-- The script "scan.sh" scan and get public ip, send the report via Telegram and make a autouinstall.
+- The script `scan.sh` scan and get public ip, send the report via Telegram and make a autouinstall.
 This script is temporary, in fact it self-removes when sending the report via Telegram.